Buick Rainier

-The Buick Rainier is a mid-size luxury SUV that was manufactured by General Motors and marketed by Buick for model years 2004–2007.
-It was named after Mount Rainier, and — along with the Saab 9-7X — was the replacement for the Oldsmobile Bravada.
+The Buick Rainier is a mid-size luxury SUV that was manufactured by General Motors and marketed by Buick for the 2004 to 2007 model years.
+It was named after Mount Rainier, and with the Saab 9-7X served as the replacement for the Oldsmobile Bravada.

 History

-The Rainier was introduced on July 28, 2003 for the 2004 model year, in a 5-door, 5-passenger configuration, yet was one of only five GMT360 SUVs to offer a V8 engine — along with the GMC Envoy Denali, Isuzu Ascender EXT, Saab 9-7X 5.3i and Aero, and Chevrolet TrailBlazer LT (optional) and SS.
+Built on the GMT360 platform, the Rainier was introduced on July 28, 2003, for the 2004 model year, in a 5-door, 5-passenger configuration, and was the first short-wheelbase GMT360 to offer a V8.
 Both rear and all-wheel drive models were offered.
-An upscale CXL trim added a better Bose stereo and XM Satellite Radio.
-For the 2004 model year only, there was a CXL Plus trim level with a touchscreen navigation system.
+It was built in the Moraine Assembly plant in Moraine, Ohio along with other GMT3600 vehicles.

-Buick also debuted the QuietTuning sound insulation on the Rainier, where a vehicle's sound dampening featured triple door seals, acoustic laminate glass, and thicker sound-absorbing pads on the hood and firewall.
+Buick also debuted the QuietTuning sound insulation on the Rainier, where a vehicle's sound dampening featured triple door seals, side acoustic laminate glass (the first vehicle to do so), and thicker sound-absorbing pads on the hood and firewall.

 The Rainier was discontinued after the 2007 model year and was replaced by the Buick Enclave in 2008.
 GM ended production of the related Chevrolet TrailBlazer, GMC Envoy, and Saab 9-7X after the 2009 model year.

 The Insurance Institute for Highway Safety (IIHS) gave the 2004 Rainier an overall Marginal score for front impacts while the 2005 and newer models are given an Acceptable score.
 In side impacts the Rainier was given an overall Marginal score with side airbags present.